Robin Ray: Career

 He was a panellist for the Booker Prize in 1977, and was the drama critic for Punch magazine between 1986 and 1987.
 Ray co-wrote and narrated the songs of the Let's Do It show that was complied by David Kernan from the music of Noël Coward and Cole Porter at the Chichester Festival in 1994.
 He was the artistic director of Performance Channel TV between 1996 and 1997 and was a consultant for Nimbus Records in 1998.
 He was employed as a music adviser to Classic FM Radio from 1988 until his resignation in 1997.
 He drew up a list of 50,000 pieces of classical music and rated them for popular appeal, which was the basis for the Classic FM playlist.
 This list proved to be extremely attractive to similar popular classical music radio stations in other countries, and there was a legal dispute between Ray and Classic FM, which Ray won in 1998, as to who was entitled to the copyright in the playlist and ratings.

 Personal life and death

-He became engaged to the actress and children's television presenter Susan Stranks in August 1958, and they married at St. Gabriel's Church in Warwick Street, Westminster on 25 January 1960.
+He became engaged to the actress and children's television presenter Susan Stranks in August 1958, and they married at St. Gabriel's Church in Warwick Square, Westminster on 25 January 1960.
 Early in their careers, they decided they did not want to have children, but later they changed their minds, and had a son, Rupert, when Ray was 44.
-Ray died of lung cancer in Hove, Sussex on 29 November 1998.
+Ray died of lung cancer in Hove, on 29 November 1998.
 He was cremated privately on 3 December.